binocarlos/fleetstreet/README.md

 ![streetsign](https://github.com/binocarlos/fleetstreet/raw/master/streetsign.jpg)

-Publish/remove docker container configs to etcd as they are started and stopped
+Publish/remove docker container configs to etcd/consul as they are started and stopped

-Totally stolen from the [registrator](https://github.com/progrium/registrator.git) codebase and modified to publish container details.
+Totally stolen from the [registrator](https://github.com/progrium/registrator.git) codebase and modified to publish container details not port mappings.

 ## install